keklarup/PMF/README.md

 Note: This is an ongoing project and all graphs, tables, and conclusions are subject to change.

-The report is saved as a pdf under GitHub_PMF_Report.pdf
+The report is saved as a pdf under GitHub_PMF_Report.pdf, and is out of date compared to the selected images/data also found in this repository.

 That report has 3 main sections: